barrynormal/ng-voice-test/IMS_Provisioning.md

 * Do you get repeat requests from same clients or does the first interaction solve the issue?

 ### From Engineering team
-As usual, first port of call would be an orientation call to discover any ongoing issues from the Ops team.
+As usual, first port of call would be an orientation call to discover any ongoing issues from the Engineering team.
 * How could this process work better for you?

 1. Outline of the process of IMS Core supplementary service provisioning in detail.